 The best time to hike all around Seiser Alm without snow is late May through September.
 Although it is accessible year round.
 The witching hours of October make an ideal time to explore how land and legend weave together to create stories that stir one’s darkest fears.

-The immense Schlern massif forms an unforgettable background for a walk to the Witches’ Benches, which is about 1.5 hours from Compaccio, a settlement on the west end of the prairie near Castelrotto.
+The immense Schlern massif forms an unforgettable background for a walk to the Witches’ Benches.
+It’s easy to see why this mountain casts a shadow of mysticism over the land.
+The Benches are about 1.5 hours from Compaccio, a settlement on the west end of the prairie near Castelrotto.

 While we hope you don’t spot any witches soaring on brooms during your visit, you can count on the culture and natural beauty of South Tyrol to cast a spell that forever touches your wanderlust heart.
 But in the foreboding words of Ray Bradbury…